Viviane Baladi

 Viviane Baladi (born 23 May 1963) is a mathematician who works as a director of research at the Centre national de la recherche scientifique (CNRS) in France.
 Originally Swiss, she has become a naturalized citizen of France.
 Her research concerns dynamical systems.

 Education and career

-Baladi earned master's degrees in mathematics and computer science in 1986 from the University of Geneva.
+Baladi earned masters degrees in mathematics and computer science in 1986 from the University of Geneva.
 She stayed in Geneva for her doctoral studies, finishing a Ph.D. in 1989 under the supervision of Jean-Pierre Eckmann, with a dissertation concerning the zeta functions of dynamical systems.

 She worked at CNRS beginning in 1990, with a leave of absence from 1993 to 1999 when she taught at ETH Zurich and the University of Geneva.
 She also spent a year as a professor at the University of Copenhagen in 2012–2013.

 Books

 She is the author of the book Positive Transfer Operators and Decay of Correlation (Advanced Series in Nonlinear Dynamics 16, World Scientific, 2000) and of Dynamical Zeta Functions and Dynamical Determinants for Hyperbolic Maps: A Functional Approach (Ergebnisse der Mathematik und ihrer Grenzgebiete 68, Springer, 2018).